learn-academy-2020-alpha/week-6-assessment-art-ortega/interview-questions.md

 3. Write a rails route for a controller called "main" and a page called "game" that takes in a parameter called "guess".

-  Your answer:
+  Your answer:  get '/home/:guess' => 'main#game'

 4. Name three rails generator commands.
 What is created by each?

-  Your answer:
+  Your answer: model, resource, controller.
+The model generates a table with the attributes and data types for them.
+The controller generates a controller, and your views.
+Resource generates your model, controller, and sets up your routes for you.

   Researched answer: